Richard of Shrewsbury, Duke of York

 Richard of Shrewsbury, Duke of York (17 August 1473 – disappeared July 1483) was the second son of King Edward IV of England and Elizabeth Woodville.
-Richard and his older brother, who briefly reigned as King Edward V of England, mysteriously disappeared shortly after their uncle Richard III became king in 1483.
+Richard and his older brother, King Edward V, mysteriously disappeared shortly after their uncle Richard III became king in 1483.

 Early life

 Richard was born at the Dominican Friary in Shrewsbury on 17 August 1473, the sixth child and second son of reigning King of England Edward IV and his wife Elizabeth Woodville.

 Prince Richard was created Duke of York on 28 May 1474 and was knighted on 18 April 1475.
 From this time on, it became a tradition for the second son of the English sovereign to be Duke of York.
 He was made a Knight of the Garter in May 1475.

 Marriage to Anne de Mowbray

 In January 1476, John de Mowbray, 4th Duke of Norfolk, Earl of Nottingham and Warenne, died leaving his infant daughter Anne as his sole heiress.
 Anne was quickly marked out as a bride for Richard.
 In anticipation of the marriage, Richard was created Earl of Nottingham on 12 June 1476, and was also given the titles of Duke of Norfolk and earl Warenne on 7 February 1477.

 A papal dispensation for the marriage was obtained on 12 May 1477 because the children were too young to contract a valid marriage.
 Additionally they were "related in the third and fourth degrees of kindred".
 According to Medieval canon law, the minimum age for marriage was 14 for boys and 12 for girls, but it was not unknown for aristocratic children to be married much younger for political reasons.
-On 15 January 1478, in St Stephen's Chapel, Westminster, 4-year-old Richard married the 6-year-old (Note: Anne de Mowbray was born on 10 December 1472.)
+On 15 January 1478, in St Stephen's Chapel, Westminster, 4-year-old Richard married the 5-year-old (Note: Anne de Mowbray was born on 10 December 1472.)
 Anne.